Skip to content

 Zoloft & Depression Statistics

-Antidepressants, including Zoloft, are a typical treatment for depression, along with psychotherapy.
+Antidepressants, including Zoloft, are a typical treatment for depression and psychotherapy.
 When taking the first antidepressant, four out of ten patients experience improvement.
 The second or third antidepressant drug is frequently prescribed if the first one doesn’t work.
 Eventually, most people discover one that suits them.
 However, experts say that many people who could benefit from antidepressants never try one, frequently out of apprehension.

 24.3%